idvorkin/idvorkin.github.io/_d/manager_question_deep_dive.md

 ### How did you grow top talent

 ### What do you do when a team completely disagrees with the founder/VP on the direction of a product?

+### What is your ideal culture?

+### How do you make a good culture?

+- Model myself
+  - On All the Pages
+  - If tema is workign Im working
+  - When I make mistakes I apologise
+  - If I drop the ball I make it clear.
+  - When someone does well I celebrate and call out.
+- Catch people doings things right
+  - Coaching stuff
+- Put it front and center
+- Let team take ownership of it.
+- Incite pride and purpose
+- Repeat/Repeat/Repeat

 ## Business Acumen